The steps to follow when buying a property

 Buying a property is no simple task, especially for first-time buyers.
 Even if you think you’ve found the perfect property, it’s important to take your time and consider a number of key issues about the purchase. myLIFE presents them to you.

-Despite the steady rise in prices, many people in Luxembourg still dream of owning their own property.
+Despite high prices, many people in Luxembourg still dream of owning their own property.
 So when the opportunity finally arises, the urge is to seize it straight away – even if this means skipping a few steps.
 However, this can lead to mistakes with serious consequences. myLIFE sets out a few steps that will help you avoid such mistakes and give you the best chance of success.

 1. Set a budget